 - Nations Guiding Principles for Business and Human Rights. - initiatives to employees and periodic dialogues and discussions with stakeholders. - Managing grievances via an integrated platform to ensure sufficient oversight of all cases.

-• Underperforming and Investment in a disengaged high-performing and professional talent employees may lower productivity pool ensures and impact efficient business reputation. operations. • Undeveloped skills • An inclusive and and capabilities empowering work impede innovation culture attract high and growth. performing talents.
+• Underperforming and disengaged employees may lower productivity and impact reputation. • Undeveloped skills and capabilities impede innovation and growth.